KETO PUMPKIN SNICKERDOODLE COOKIES

 This recipe is posted on one of my favorite ketogenic websites, ruled.me.
 It is a nice, soft cookie for the holidays that is better the next day or two and kept refrigerated.
 This recipe contains erythritol, a sugar alcohol (no ethanol, so not like alcoholic beverages), which you can easily find at health food stores and some grocery stores in the health food section.
 It does not raise glucose or insulin levels and is very easy to digest.
-The recipe makes a total of 15 cookies, containing 8.9g Fats, 1.7g Net Carbs, and 2.9g Protein.
+The recipe makes a total of 15 cookies and is best used for maintenance or special treats.

 While cookies are baking, combine the erythritol and pumpkin pie spice in a small dish.
 Once the cookies are done, sprinkle on top.
 Let cookies cool slightly on cookie sheet, then transfer when set to a wire rack to cool completely.
 (Per above, best refrigerated and next day)